emelynhc/emelynhc/README.md

 <p align="center">

-<p align="center">🌧️ My research focuses on the spatiotemporal variability of deep convection, precipitation, and lightning activity in the Amazon Basin.
+<p align="center">🌧️ My research focuses on the spatiotemporal variability of convection, precipitation, and lightning activity in the Amazon Basin.
 I work with atmospheric data analysis, remote sensing, geospatial analysis, and scientific visualization using Python and open-source tools.
 </p>

 ### ☁️ Research interests